Ashlake1/stock-analysis/README.md

 ## Summary

 - What are the advantages or disadvantages of refactoring the code?
 The refactored code took longer to write and although it takes longer to run it does go through the entire Data Set where as the orignal code only takes into account designated cells.
+Another benefit is that the refactored code completes quicker.

 - How do these pros and cons apply to refactoring the original VBA script?
-Refactoring the code is a time investment and more taxing for the system to run but it does give results over the whole data set without the user having to change cell designation.
+Refactoring the code is a time investment but is less taxing to run.
+Mostly this script is a time investment.